 We aim to be, above all else, a biblical church.
 We believe that the Bible, which is contained in the 66 books of the Old and New Testaments, gives us everything we need to know for life and godliness.
 We trust that, by the protection and provision of the Holy Spirit, the Bible is the inspired, inerrant, infallible, living and active Word of God.
 It is our primary means for feeding the saints and reaching the lost.
 Just as we seek to bring every aspect of our personal lives into conformity with the Bible, so too do we seek to ground every aspect of what we do as a church in the Truth of God’s Word.
 The Bible alone is sufficient to govern the faith and practice of the Church

-While the Scripture alone is our authority in the Church, we do also accept the subordinate standards of the Westminster Confession of Faith and the Larger and Shorter Catechisms (1646).
+While the Scriptures alone are our authority in the Church, we do also accept the subordinate standards of the Westminster Confession of Faith and the Larger and Shorter Catechisms (1646).
 These documents, though not infallible, are a sound interpretation of biblical doctrine and a faithful expression of the historic Christian faith.

-In addition, we believe, and publicly confess each Lord’s Day, the words of the Apostles’ Creed.
-This creed unites us with the invisible church throughout the world and through all times who have confessed the faith delivered to us by the Apostles.
+In addition, we believe, and publicly confess each Lord’s Day, the words of either the Apostles’ Creed, the Nicene Creed or the Scots Creed.
+These creeds unite us with the invisible church throughout the world and through all times who have confessed this faith.

-The Bible alone is the Word of God (sola Scriptura)
+Sola Scriptura: Scripture alone is the Word of God

-Furthermore, we are Reformed because we hold a high view of the work of called, trained, and ordained leadership in the life of the local church.
-As the ordained leadership shepherd and feed the flock through spiritual oversight, discipline, doctrine, preaching, prayer, and the right administration of the sacraments (baptism and the Lord’s Supper), God promises to bless His redeemed children with growth in grace.
+Furthermore, we are Reformed because we hold to a high view of the work of called, trained, and ordained leadership in the life of the local church.
+As the ordained leadership shepherds and feeds the flock through spiritual oversight, discipline, doctrine, preaching, prayer, and the right administration of the sacraments (Baptism and the Lord’s Supper), God promises to bless His redeemed children with growth in grace.

-Connectional.
 We also believe that the New Testament church gives us the example of churches being connected to one another.
 We see that churches communicated with one another, supported one another, and distributed Paul’s letters to one another.
-In the Presbyterian context, members of the local church are accountable to their elders (who together make up a “session”), sessions are accountable to their local presbytery (made up of all local churches within that denomination), and presbyteries are accountable to the General Assembly (c.f.
+In the Presbyterian context, members of the local church are accountable to their elders (who together make up a “session”).
+Sessions are accountable to their local presbytery (made up of all local churches within that denomination).
+Presbyteries are accountable to the General Assembly (c.f.
 Acts 15).
 In a day when moral and doctrinal oversight and accountability are rare in the church, God’s prescribed form of shepherding His people exalts His divine wisdom and care.
 The Apostle Paul charged the Ephesian elders to “pay careful attention to yourselves and to all the flock, in which the Holy Spirit has made you overseers, to care for the church of God, which he obtained with his own blood” (Acts 20:28).